 - The names of graduates are shared with the offices of our elected officials (e.g., mayor, MP, MPP) when requested for printing congratulatory certificates.

 - Surveillance equipment is sometimes used in schools to enhance the safety of students and staff, to protect property from theft or vandalism, and to aid in the identification of intruders or persons who endanger the health, well-being or safety of school community members.
 Signs informing students and guests that surveillance cameras are in use are posted in the areas under surveillance.

 Preparing for the Future with 21st Century Learning

 - Similar to the use and disclosure of student personal information on paper, digital personal information that students create (e.g., their work, their group projects, submissions to student discussion forums) sometimes goes beyond the classroom walls when using approved internet tools and is visible online within the school or throughout other schools across the board.
 Annual parent/guardian permission will be sought for student personal information (e.g., their name attached to their written work, photos they take, videos and presentations they create) to appear on sites that are public, i.e., visible outside of the school board.

-- Students may participate in video conferencing (a technology that allows for two or more locations to interact via simultaneous two-way video and audio transmissions) to support the classroom program.
+- Students may participate in video conferencing via MS Teams to support the classroom program.
 Students may see and be seen, as well as speak with students from other HWDSB schools, students in other countries, and subject area experts from around the globe.

 - Student names, school, and classroom designations may be shared with board-approved third party web application or online tool providers for the purpose of registration and authentication so that students have their own accounts to use the applications.